Skip to content

 systemctl stop easytier.service

-Please note that using the systemctl command instead of the service command is the more modern approach, and it is recommended to use it on systems that support systemd.
+Please note that using the systemctl command instead of the service command is a more modern approach and is recommended on systems that support systemd.